 LVN to RN Bridge Option

 Thank you for your interest in the LVN to RN Bridge program at Navarro College.
 We are committed to promoting the best possible educational experience for our students.
-Navarro College nursing faculty have evidence-based practices, attend annual nursing education training, and comply with nationally recognized professional and ethical standards.
+NC ADN faculty engage in evidence-based practices, attend annual nursing education training, and comply with nationally recognized professional and ethical standards.
 We are proud of our high student and customer satisfaction scores.
-The Navarro College LVN to RN Option program has
+The Navarro College Bridge program is known for

 - High pass rates of graduates on the NCLEX-RN Licensure Examination

 - Experienced and credentialed faculty (Both full-time and part-time faculty have a Master of Science in Nursing degree and three faculty are Certified Nurse Educators (CNE).

 - Preparation of students for higher nursing education

 The Associate Degree Bridge Program is a two-year mobility curriculum with summer bridge or transition courses that allow LVNs (Licensed Vocational Nurses) to “bridge” the gap between Vocational Nursing Education and the second year of the Associate Degree Nursing Program.
 The Bridge program is one year of prerequisite courses, then one year taking nursing (RNSG) courses.
 Bridge applicants must have a current LVN license and 9-months of work experience in an acute or patient care setting.
 (The setting does not have to be a hospital.)
 The curriculum includes classroom learning activities, campus skills labs, faculty-directed low tech clinical simulation experiences, and clinical agency learning experiences.
 LVN Bridge graduates who meet ADN eligibility requirements as mandated by the Texas Board of Nursing and who successfully complete the NCLEX-RN licensure examination are eligible to begin practice as registered nurses.